syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-OLE-Objects.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/OLE-objects/Get-OLE-image-data).

+## Online Demo

+* Explore how to insert and extract an OLE Object in a PowerPoint presentation using the .NET PowerPoint Library (Presentation) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/powerpoint/oleobject#/material3).

 ## See Also
 * [How to replace all OLE objects with text in PowerPoint using C#?](https://support.syncfusion.com/kb/article/15653/how-to-replace-all-ole-objects-with-text-in-powerpoint-using-c)